Zodiacal Light (False Dawn/False Dusk): Definition + Best Time and Where to Look

 The zodiacal light is called “false dawn” or “false dusk” because it appears before the real sunrise or after sunset.
 You can find the exact sunrise and sunset times for your location in the Sky Tonight app.

 On the chosen date and time, go to a place with dark, clear skies and find the zodiacal light’s direction.
-Depending on your hemisphere, it's located above the sunrise or sunset point, so you need to find this point:
+Depending on the time of the year and your hemisphere, it's located above the sunrise or sunset point, so you need to find this point:

-• In the Northern Hemisphere, tap the blue sunrise time on the chosen date in the Sun’s Visible Passes section, and the app will show you the Sun’s location on the sky map.
+• Tap the blue sunrise/sunset time on the chosen date in the Sun’s Visible Passes section, and the app will show you the Sun’s location on the sky map.

 • Tap the blue compass button at the bottom right of the screen.
 The app will use your device’s location to adjust the image to match the real sky above you.